 While the Review Team’s interaction with different stakeholders has been very good, with the Durban process very helpful in data collection, visibility with the rest of ICANN community needs to be improved due to inherent limitations of the reviews’ historic versus futuristic approach.

-Regularity of Reviews has to be strictly coordinated by having all reviews done before next ATRT reviews, i.e. proper linkage.
+Regularity of Reviews has to be strictly coordinated by having all reviews done before the next ATRT, i.e. proper linkage.
 Future teams may need to consider the possibility of an independent secretariat or technical facilitator.
 These resources would reduce the focus being driven by input from staff and facilitate balanced input from external communities.
 This would enable the review team members to carry out evaluation on implementation appropriately.

 A reliance on volunteers for doing functions that should be carried out by professionals is not a good model for a review group carrying out such an important task.
 For example, reviewing the other Review Teams’ output is a lot of work for a cadre of volunteers.

-With each ATRT team expected to have to look at all of the previous Review Teams’ output, community engagement is likely to be difficult for ATRT3.
+With each ATRT expected to have to look at all of the previous Review Teams’ output, community engagement is likely to be difficult for ATRT3.

-Volunteer involvement with competing priorities for the various communities within ICANN requires that ATRT team members go to our own communities to help gather input for the various processes.
+Volunteer involvement with competing priorities for the various communities within ICANN requires that ATRT members go to our own communities to help gather input for the various processes.

 There seems to be tension between being independent and objective and working with staff.
-The ATRT team should drive the work and staff give responses.
+The ATRT should drive the work and the staff should give responses.

 Relevant ICANN Bylaws, Other Published Policies and Procedures